-Buoyed by a positive response, Cedars-Sinai scientists are looking to antibodies to detect and treat COVID-19.
+Buoyed by a positive response, Cedars-Sinai scientists are looking for antibodies to detect and treat COVID-19.
 Several studies are examining what antibodies can do at every stage of dealing with COVID-19, including diagnosis, treatment, predicting the disease course

 In fighting off pathogens, the body is like a fortress under siege.
 Like any castle, the body protects itself from infectious microbes through several lines of defense.

 The first line is the innate immune system.
 It sets out to discourage any potential intruder.
 Raising the body’s temperature with a fever and assaulting pathogens with toxic chemicals makes the body as inhospitable for them as possible.